Experiences refined for people

 Detroit’s history of innovation thrives again in its tech sector.
 The restoration of Ford’s Michigan Central Station fuels this growth.
-This new era capitalizes on the city’s determined spirit, ensuring continued progress.
+This new era capitalizes on the city’s determined spirit, forging a path for continued progress.

 KORTX, a homegrown integrated advertising company, has become a leading force in the city’s advertising scene.
 We are fueled by the same spirit that drives the ongoing transformation of Detroit and Ford’s Michigan Central Station.